sjbrown/misc_work/genesis/rules.md

 The first level (which costs 0) should have been taken when the game began.

-When you go up a level, move your character's marker up to the next box on the Live the Life track.

 A player can move up the track multiple spaces if they have enough COMMITMENT to spend.